leo-cf-tian/toyota-innovation-challenge/README.md

 ### Data Collection and Labelling

 Over the challenge, we collected 150+ images and 500+ datapoints and labelled them in Roboflow.
 We used data augmentation to triple the amount of data samples.
+We applied Adaptive Equalization to the images before training the model to help with the low contrast in some images (dark sticker on dark frame).

 <img src="./images/roboflow.png">

 ### Model Training

 Transfer learning was done on the Ultralytics YOLOv8 model, yielding the corresponding confusion matrix.
 <img src="./images/confusion_matrix.png">

 Here is a demonstration of our model classifying an image during our presentation.